davidoles/hello-world/README.md

 # hello-world
 my new repository

-I don't know what I'm doing, but I will figure it out.
-For real.
+I'm starting to get the hang of it, I will be done with chemistry shortly.